In Line with Context: Repository-Level Code Generation via Context Inlining: Introduction

 With the rapid development of code LLMs, \textit{repository-level code generation} has attracted growing attention in recent years~\cite{zhang2023repocoder, shrivastava2023repofusion, li2024deveval, le2024repoexec}.
 Unlike function-level generation, repository-level generation requires reasoning over entire repositories, accounting for coding conventions, API usage, and intricate inter-function dependencies~\cite{shrivastava2023repository}.
 Success in this setting demands not only syntactically correct and semantically valid code but also consistency with the repository’s broader design and dependencies~\cite{hassen2017scalable,le1996structural,maletic2001supporting,plotkin2004origins,zhao2015reusable}.

 A key obstacle in repository-level generation is the repository context itself.
-While it contains the crucial information needed for accurate generation, directly feeding the entire repository into an LLM is infeasible due to context window limitations and the overwhelming amount of irrelevant or redundant code~\cite{shi2023large}.
+While it contains the crucial information needed for accurate generation, directly feeding all files into an LLM is infeasible due to context window limitations and the overwhelming amount of irrelevant or redundant code~\cite{shi2023large}.
 This raises a central challenge: \textit{How can we distill and represent the most relevant context from a vast codebase to support effective code generation?}

 Prior work has approached this challenge through various retrieval strategies.
 The most common is retrieval-augmented generation (RAG), which retrieves similar code snippets to the unfinished function~\cite{zhang2023repocoder,liang2024repofuse,su2024dragin,gao2023retrieval,gao2024preference, liu2024graphcoder}.
 However, similarity does not necessarily imply relevance in code: lexically similar snippets may be functionally unrelated, leading to noisy or misleading prompts.
 Agent-based pipelines further extend these capabilities by enabling iterative retrieval and LLM-guided evaluation of retrieval targets~\cite{bi2024iterative, ma2025alibaba, zhang2024codeagent}.
 More advanced methods incorporate program analysis, such as control-flow or data-flow graphs, to capture semantic dependencies more accurately~\cite{cheng2024dataflow, liu2024graphcoder, ouyang2024repograph, codexgraph, phan2025repohyper}.
 While effective for fine-grained tasks such as line-level completion or API prediction, these methods rely heavily on local context and often fail to generalize to function-level generation, where entire implementations must be synthesized from scratch.